 edit Caffeine Content

-Depending upon the brew, a cup of coffee contains 80-185mg of caffeine.
+Depending on the brew, a cup of coffee contains 80-185mg of caffeine.
 This makes it a popular beverage in the mornings.

 A serving of espresso contains 40-75 mg of caffeine.
 A serving of espresso is one ounce.

-Studies are still out on whether coffee is good or bad for you.
-Caffeine raises blood pressure, but some of the oils found in coffee are beneficial to heart disease.
-At this time, no proof exists that definitively explains the risks or advantages of drinking coffee.
+The verdict is still out on whether coffee is good or bad for you.
+Caffeine can aggravate anxiety, for instance, and raises blood pressure, but some of the oils found in coffee are said to be beneficial to the heart.
+For now, moderation is key.

 Price for Coffee and Espresso vary by brand and flavor.
 Current prices for some of the brands are available on Amazon.com:

 "Coffee vs Espresso."
 Diffen.com.
 Diffen LLC, n.d.
 Web.
 23 Jul 2014. < http://www.diffen.com/difference/Coffee_vs_Espresso >